roadtocode4u/spaceship/docs/icp/09-iframe-and-embed-tag/09-iframe-and-embed-tag.md

 ## Embed Tag

-Embed tag are used to open non html content like pdf file.
+The `<embed>` tag is used to embed non-HTML content, such as PDF files, within an HTML document.

 **Syntax :**

 ```html
 <embed src="" />
 ```

+### Explanation:

+`src`: This attribute specifies the URL or source of the non-HTML content you want to embed.

 **Code :**